 - Strain and serve up or on the rocks

-They are remodeling Powell’s Books downtown and I understand why but it makes this little tale now obsolete but still spring (and puddle) appropriate.
+are remodeling remodeled Powell’s Books in downtown Portland.
+I understand why but it makes this little tale now obsolete but still spring (and puddle) appropriate.

 The Buckets of Powell’s